aryn-ai/sycamore/README.md

 The quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
 Our images currently support XXXX hardware, and we tag each image with XXXXXX.

 The quickstart configuration of Aryn automactially runs an example workload that crawls XXXXX and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.
-Please visit XXXXhere for instructions on how to load your own data.
+Please [see below](###add-your-own-data) for instructions on how to load your own data.

 The quickstart requires: